HSF/hsf.github.io/_gsocblogs/2022/blog_IRIS-HEP_KushKothari.md

 ### Dask-Awkward Support
 Currently, a work-in-progress, [this PR](https://github.com/scikit-hep/uproot5/pull/652) extends the `uproot.dask` function to use the newly developed [dask_awkward](https://github.com/ContinuumIO/dask-awkward) collection.
 While a basic working model is ready, I am currently working on optimizing the Dask graph with the help of Douglas Davis, the maintainer of [dask_awkward](https://github.com/ContinuumIO/dask-awkward).

+## Post Midterm Period

+### Post-midterm Dask-Awkward Optimization
+After referring to code from [dask_awkward](https://github.com/ContinuumIO/dask-awkward) and some internal helper functions in dask, the `from_map` optimization was implemented for `library='ak'`.
+During this time, after some discussion with the Uproot and Dask-Awkward team and it was decided that a similar `Blockwise`optimization would be needed for dask numpy arrays too.

+### Blockwise Optimization
+[#679](https://github.com/scikit-hep/uproot5/pull/679) introduces a new Blockwise implementation for the dask array collection.
+This involved implementing a `from_map` function that was not yet present in the `dask.array` module.
+The `from_map` function now took a callable object that bijectively mapped function calls to chunks in the arrays.

+[#703](https://github.com/scikit-hep/uproot5/pull/703) further used the same optimization for all code-paths.

+### Empty TBranches
+[Issue #697](https://github.com/scikit-hep/uproot5/issues/697) showed that the existing code failed when TBranches were empty.
+The issue turned out to be in the code that calculated the typetracer array, which was then used by dask-awkward.

+[#700](https://github.com/scikit-hep/uproot5/pull/700) Fixed this and added tests for the same.

+### Documentation
+Documentation for the work done is in progress in [#702](https://github.com/scikit-hep/uproot5/pull/702).
+This PR may not be merged until December 2022, the target release date for Uproot v5.
+The documentation involves the `uproot.dask` docstring and the Getting Started Guide.

+### PyHEP 2022 Lighting Talk
+The developments with `uproot.dask` will be demonstrated in a PyHEP lightning talk.
+The code for this talk will be [uploaded here](https://github.com/kkothari2001/PyHEP2022-uproot.dask).

+## Future Work
+- Have `library='ak'` only read TBranches that are used in the dask-graph.
+This is currently underway and will be done over the next few weeks.
+- Implementing `library='pd'`.
+This will have to wait for some progress in the corresponding awkward-pandas project.